groupdocs-viewer/Groupdocs-Viewer-Reference-Tutorials/content/english/net/rendering-options/render-selected-pages/_index.md

 ## Conclusion

 Congratulations!
-You have successfully learned how to render selected pages from a document using GroupDocs.Viewer for .NET.
+You've successfully learned how to render selected pages from a document using Groupdocs.Viewer for .NET.
 With this knowledge, you can now integrate document rendering capabilities into your .NET applications with ease.

-## FAQs
+## FAQ's

-### Can I render pages from different types of documents, such as PDFs or images?
+### Q: Can I render pages from different types of documents, such as PDFs or images?

-Yes, GroupDocs.Viewer for .NET supports rendering pages from various document formats, including PDFs, Microsoft Office documents, and image files.
+A: Yes, Groupdocs.Viewer for .NET supports rendering pages from various document formats, including PDFs, Microsoft Office documents, and image files.

-### Is there a trial version available for testing before purchasing?
+### Q: Is there a trial version available for testing before purchasing?

-Yes, you can access a [free trial](https://releases.groupdocs.com/) of GroupDocs.Viewer for .NET from the official website.
+A: Yes, you can access a free trial version of Groupdocs.Viewer for .NET from the [website](https://releases.groupdocs.com/).

-### Can I customize the output format to something other than HTML?
+### Q: Can I customize the output format other than HTML?

-Absolutely, GroupDocs.Viewer for .NET provides options to render pages as images (JPG, PNG), PDF, and more, in addition to HTML.
+A: Absolutely, Groupdocs.Viewer for .NET provides options to render pages as images, PDFs, and more, in addition to HTML.

-### How can I obtain a temporary license for testing purposes?
+### Q: How can I obtain temporary licenses for testing purposes?

-Temporary licenses can be acquired from the [temporary license page](https://purchase.groupdocs.com/temporary-license/) on the GroupDocs website.
+A: Temporary licenses can be acquired from the [temporary license page](https://purchase.groupdocs.com/temporary-license/) on the Groupdocs website.

-### Where can I seek assistance or get help with any issues I encounter?
+### Q: Where can I seek assistance or get help with any issues I encounter?

-You can visit the [GroupDocs.Viewer forum](https://forum.groupdocs.com/c/viewer/9) for support and guidance from the community and developers.
+A: You can visit the [Groupdocs.Viewer forum](https://forum.groupdocs.com/c/viewer/9) for support and guidance from the community and developers.